sambeau/deadcatbounce/README.md

 - Cards, conceptually, move sideways from the stack, through the flop, onto the discard pile.
 This represents the market, knowledge of how it will behave in the future, and what stock is hot at the moment.
 - Slide cards in the flop towards the discard pile so that new cards are always added to the side near the stack.
 - Watching how the stack shrinks and the discard pile grows helps to give an understanding of how far through the game you are.
+### The End-Game
+- Two end-games are being play-tested.
+Both are compatible, so can be played together in the same game.
+-  1. The end-game is triggered the moment a player gets a ‘Royal Flush’, i.e., A-K-Q-J-T
+	2. The end game is triggered once the stack runs out.
+- Once the end-game is triggered, the game continues for at least one more round to finish with the player who originally went last.
+- If a player triggers the end of the game with a royal flush, they get 10 extra tokens.
+### The Winner
+- when the end-game is finished, all players:
+	-  1. Sell all their cards back to the bank for 1 token each
+		2. Count up their tokens
+- The player with the most tokens is the winner.